Austin College Bulletin 2020-2021

 All enrolling International Students requesting an I-20 document in order to obtain an F-1 student visa must prepay tuition, room and board costs, less any academic scholarships awarded by the college.
 Payment for each full academic year (fall and spring term charges) must be received no later than 45 days prior to the first day of the fall term of each academic year.

-Please refer to Student Charges for the 2019-2020 charges.
+Please refer to Business Office and Student Billing Information for the 2020-2021 charges.
 Student Charges are subject to change each academic year for all enrolled students.
 Historically, charges for tuition, room and board have increased between 2% and 5% annually.

 Refund Policy for Matriculated Students Who Withdraw